How does your identity shift in different lights?

-Are you a poet whose work explores the shifting facets of identity?
+Are you a woman or queer poet whose work explores the shifting facets of identity?
 For our upcoming night at SLQS Gallery, we are seeking 5 open-mic performers to share their work alongside 5 selected headliners.

 We are looking for poems that speak to themes of identity in all its forms, including but not limited to queerness, sexuality, culture, memory, and the "prism of the self."